Dr. O'Rangers is a clinical pharmacist by training, with a subspecialization in cardiovascular pharmacology.

 Eleanor was a pharmacology member of the Nutrition and Clinical Care Integrated Projects Team at NASA-Johnson Space Center, whose mission was to provide non-agency perspective on pharmacology and nutrition research needs for the U.S. Manned Spaceflight Program.
 Eleanor also contributed to development of drug reference monographs for Space Shuttle and International Space Station medications.
 Eleanor was also invited to serve as an expert panelist for a NASA Exploration Medical Capability Pharmacy Advisory Board.

 Eleanor volunteers at the National Air and Space Museum in Washington, D.C., where she has been a docent since 1995.
 She considers it a privilege to educate the public on the history of U.S. aviation and spaceflight and is particularly delighted by engaged tour participants, especially children.

 Eleanor is President of the Southeastern Pennsylvania Cold War Historical Society, a non-profit organization dedicated to preserving oral histories of those who participated in Cold War-related activities in the SE PA region.
 For more information, please see: www.coldwarhistory.org.

-Eleanor also serves as the sole Civilian Pharmacist Specialist for the Curriculum and Examination Board, U.S. Special Operations Command, Department of Defense.
+Eleanor has also served as the sole Civilian Pharmacist Specialist for the Curriculum and Examination Board, U.S. Special Operations Command, Department of Defense since 2003.